weiyangedward/IMMBoost/README.rst

 		please replace CRM sets in sampleData with your own CRM sets.

-	3. CRMGroup.txt : a list of grouping of CRMsets, where each row is a CRM group with the first column being the name of a target CRM set.
-		In the task of CRM vs CRM, training data will be generated using CRM grouping information of CRM sets to filter negative training set sequences that
-		are in the same group as those in the positive training set.
-How to define a "group" would be subjective to users or biological ground truth in our case.
-		If you don't have a proper defined group for a target CRM set, you can have only one column at each row, so that the CRM grouping information won't be used.

 	Code to generate background sequences with similar length and GC content to query CRMs are included in